Astra AB

+1950s or 1960s wooden tin for Astra's saccharin-based artificial sweetener Soletter.

 Astra AB was a former international pharmaceutical company headquartered in Södertälje, Sweden.
 Astra was formed in 1913 and merged with the British Zeneca Group in 1999 to form AstraZeneca.
+Zeneca shareholders received 53.5% of the shares, while Astra shareholders received the remaining 46.5%.
 Product development was focused on therapeutics for gastrointestinal, cardiovascular and respiratory disorders and pain control.
 At the time of the merger, Astra was the largest Swedish pharmaceutical company.
 Astra also operated Astra Tech, a medical devices company, and marketed pharmaceuticals outside their primary development area, including anti-infective agents.